There was once a time when cars with automatic gearboxes were relatively uncommon in the UK. But they are becoming

 All the key aspects of good driving are the same: maintaining the right road position; steering; and braking progressively.

-Two of the big positives of automatics are that you can keep your hands on the steering wheel for more of the time (no changing gear!) - and you can concentrate on spotting hazards and planning where you're going.
+Two of the big positives of driving an automatic car are that you can keep your hands on the steering wheel for more of the time (no changing gear!) - and you can concentrate on spotting hazards and planning where you're going.

 Most automatic cars will have a centre-mounted six-speed gearbox.
 Automatics still have gear selector knobs.